England Football Online

 Bassett is the first player to make nine appearances under the guidance of the ISC, whereas Goodall is the second player to make eight.

-hattrick notes: Fred Spiksley scored his second hat-trick for England in his first two appearances.
-Spiksley and other eye witnesses confirm he scored England's fifth, not Reynolds.
+hattrick notes: IF Spiksley scored England's fifth, then he has scored his second hat-trick for England in his first two appearances.

 records: